PF Flyers: Acquisition

-In 1972, Eltra Corporation, the former parent of Converse, purchased the PF Flyers brand from B.F.
-Goodrich, due to B.F.
-Goodrich leaving the shoe industry.
+In 1972, Eltra Corporation, the former parent of Converse, purchased the P.F.
+Flyers brand from B.F.
+Goodrich, because B.F.
+Goodrich left the shoe industry.
 However, this created a monopoly in the shoe market and the two brands were split due to an anti-trust lawsuit.
 Both companies were eventually sold in 1975.
-PF Flyers then fell into obscurity, dormant from 1975 to 2000.
+P.F.
+Flyers then fell into obscurity, dormant from 1975 to 2000.
 The brand was first sold to P&F Industries, Inc, then to the Brookfield Athletic Shoe Company.
-In 1988, Hyde Athletic Industries Inc. (now known as Saucony), planned to relaunch the PF Flyers brand through the acquisition of the Brookfield Athletic Shoe Company Inc., by first marketing the brand for kids before producing adult models.
+In 1988, Hyde Athletic Industries Inc. (now known as Saucony), planned to relaunch the P.F.
+Flyers brand through the acquisition of the Brookfield Athletic Shoe Company Inc., by first marketing the brand for kids before producing adult models.
 In 1991, LJO Inc. acquired the brand.
-Despite the split and selling of both companies, Converse kept the rights of the Jack Purcell line of shoes from the PF Flyers acquisition.
+Despite the split and selling of both companies, Converse kept the rights of the Jack Purcell line of shoes from the P.F.
+Flyers acquisition.
 Rebranded with the Converse name, Jack Purcell sneakers are still produced today.

-In 2001, New Balance purchased PF Flyers and re-launched the brand in 2003.
+In 2001, New Balance purchased P.F.
+Flyers and re-launched the brand in 2003.
 On 23 December 2014, New Balance filed a lawsuit against Nike-owned Converse for its federal trademark registration for the toe bumper, toe cap and striped midsole and had ruled out that, "Converse does not have the exclusive right to use a toe bumper, toe cap and striped midsole in connection with athletic footwear."
-On 15 July 2016, the United States International Trade Commission ruled in favor of New Balance, saying it could continue to produce PF Flyers footwear using the toe caps, toe bumpers, and stripes design.
-On 12 January 2021, New Balance confirmed that the PF Flyers brand had been discontinued.
+On 15 July 2016, the United States International Trade Commission ruled in favor of New Balance, saying it could continue to produce P.F.
+Flyers footwear using the toe caps, toe bumpers, and stripes design.
+On 12 January 2021, New Balance confirmed that the P.F.
+Flyers brand had been discontinued.

-On 21 July 2021, Kassia Davis, the founder of clothing brand KADA, acquired PF Flyers from New Balance, and will be operating under Kassia Designs, LLC.
+On 21 July 2021, Kassia Davis, the founder of clothing brand KADA, acquired P.F.
+Flyers from New Balance, and will be operating under Kassia Designs, LLC.